Ombi-app/Ombi.Docs/docs/settings/ombi-settings.md

 This will auto delete requests which have been marked available for 'x' days.
 If the days are set to `0` then it will delete all requests after the job runs.
 If it's set to `1` then it will delete available requests after they have been available in the system for a day.

+## Do not send Notifications if a User has the Auto Approve permission

+This will not send the admin any "New Request" notifications if they have auto approve, that simple really!

+## Hide requests from other users

+This will not show any requests to any "normal" user (non-admin or power user).

+## Ignore any certificate errors

+If you find you are having any SSL certificate errors e.g.
+> System.Net.Http.HttpRequestException: The SSL connection could not be established, see inner exception.

+Enable this option and it should work.